The Rules for Picking Hot Tinder Photos (or any dating app)

 This isn't an article on how to catfish, or how to basically fool the world into thinking you're Jessica Biel or Jake Gyllenhaal.

-These are our tips on how to pick out the best photos for your Tinder profile.
+These are our tips on how to pick out the best photos for your Tinder, Bumble, Grindr, or any dating app profile.
 Photos that portray the best version of (the real) you, for instance, confident, well-rounded and interesting sides of your personality!

 You've probably seen plenty of articles on how to write the perfect Tinder bio.
 The everlasting debate around stating your height might come to mind.
 Should you divulge too much information?
 Should you go for a witty one-liner?
 Well here at Perfocal, we value photography.
 We think that the secret to a killer Tinder profile is in its photos, and some people could do with a helping hand.